Pleistocene human diet: General trends

 Many specifics of the evolution of the human diet change regularly as new research and lines of evidence become available.
-Through the Paleolithic across the last 2.8 million years there has been a pattern of human and human ancestor’s biology adapting to an additionally available food source with resulting greater brain size, with the subsequent broadening and diversification of human diet.
+Through the Paleolithic across the last 2.8 million years there has been a pattern of human and human ancestors' biology adapting to an additionally available food source with resulting greater brain size, with the subsequent broadening and diversification of human diet.
 Homo habilis incorporated larger amounts of animal protein and fat into its diet, then as Homo erectus evolved it increased the breadth of its diet through fire and more advanced tool use.
 Homo sapiens in turn evolved the ability to consume cooked starch and marine life, which led to a further increase in brain size then greater technological diversification that ultimately allowed modern humans to adapt to a wide variety of ecological niches.
 The initial technological and biological adaptations each have knock on effects that allow a greater range of species to be used as food.
 This culminates in the Neolithic when suites of plants and animals are ultimately domesticated.
-In short, if there is a clear universal human Paleolithic diet, it is the use of fire to cook food.